kevinbader/makeclean/README.md

 ## Hack it

 Check out the documentation on crates.io.
+PRs welcome!

-## TODO
+## License

-- [X] tests!
-- [X] optionally tar source code folders after removing the build dirs
-- [ ] use the build tool's clean feature instead of manually removing directories; e.g. npm clean, cargo clean, mix clean, ... (maybe even check whether there's a Makefile with a clean target)
-- [ ] CLI options:
-  - [X] root directory
-  - [X] min age
+MIT.
+Any contributions are assumed MIT-licensed as well.